 Provincial legislation governing the Saskatchewan Wheat Development Commission was passed June 7, 2013.
 Minister Lyle Stewart announced the establishment of the Saskatchewan Wheat Development Commission on June 20, 2013.
 The first elected Board of Directors took office January 13, 2014.

 Check-off collection became mandatory on August 1, 2013.
-The check-off rate for wheat grown in the province is $0.52 per net tonne.
+The check-off rate for wheat grown in the province is $1.00 per net tonne.
 The check-off is refundable upon request.
-The Saskatchewan wheat check-off collection is in addition to any provincial or federal check-off currently in effect.

 Check-off dollars administered by the commission will go toward research and market development initiatives that improve wheat varieties, grow their marketability and provide higher value to producers.